1933 Auckland Rugby League season: Round 1

 Future New Zealand representative Alf Mitchell, who was the first ever Samoan to play for New Zealand (in 1935), was knocked unconscious in his first ever game for Richmond.
 He was taken to Auckland Hospital and didn't reappear in their first grade side until round 5.
 He had moved to New Zealand from the Pacific Islands in 1928 aged about 18, and was educated at Feilding High School before moving to Auckland in the early 1930s.
 Ex-New Zealand representative Maurice Wetherill made his debut as a first grade referee in Newton's match with Richmond.
 Bill (Rauaroa Tangaroapeau) Turei scored his first try for City.
 He was killed in 1944 fighting in World War 2.
-A Nathan, a North Auckland rugby representative was also on debut for Newton.
+A.B.
+Nathan, a North Auckland rugby representative was also on debut for Newton.